 (The Pell Institute, Indicators of Higher Education Equity in the United States: 45 Year Trend Report, 2015)

 81% of CAP and CAP Bay Area students are the first in their family to attend college and 83% are low income.

 Over 500 total CAP students with 176 new students — 76 from Making Waves Academy & 100 from CAP Bay Area.

 Success with CAP

-75% of CAP four year college students are on pace to earn their college degree in six years.
+75% of CAP’s four-year college students are on pace to earn their college degree within six years.

 On average, CAP students borrow $529 in federal loans annually.
-This is 80% less than the national average of $2,593 annually in federal loans for undergraduate students. *Trends in Higher Education, CollegeBoard 2015-2016
+This is 80% less than the national average of $2,593 annually in federal loans for undergraduate students.
+(Trends in Student Aid 2017, CollegeBoard)

 Here are just a few of the colleges and universities that our students attend: